 So let's begin

-1. My Depression Connection: You didn’t think I would mention depression resources without mentioning our site did you?
+1. My Depression Connection: You didn't think I would mention depression resources without mentioning our site did you?
 In all seriousness, I do hope that anyone who has participated on our site will pass the word along that we have a great community here for both information and support.
-If you haven’t done so before maybe you would like to create a sharepost.
 Sharing your experience with others does help.
-Or perhaps you would like to ask or answer a question.
-Dive in!
-We want to hear what you have to say.

 2. Anxiety Connection: There are many people who suffer not only from depression but also from anxiety.
 I am one of these people.
 According to the Anxiety Disorders Association of America: "Nearly one-half of those diagnosed with depression are also diagnosed with an anxiety disorder."
 I will be writing on Anxiety Connection starting this month and I hope you look for me there.
 So if you haven't checked out this site before please come on over.